v-rgrace/Viva/Viva/glint/setup/copilot-privacy.md

 **Q: How is Microsoft 365 Copilot better than ChatGPT when it comes to summarizing comments?**

 **A:** **Security and Privacy** - We know that customers are tempted to use AI tools like the publicly available ChatGPT - or even their own company’s AI - to analyze survey comments.
-ChatGPT doesn't follow confidentiality thresholds the customers have set in Glint.
+ChatGPT doesn't follow confidentiality thresholds the customers set in Glint.
 Copilot in Viva Glint strictly follows Microsoft’s and Glint’s privacy, security, and confidentiality protection for customers’ data.

 ## Data processing